civicrm/civicrm-setup/docs/getting-started.md

 ...
 ```

-Notice that the `level` indicates whether there are any problems preventing installation.
+Notice that the `level` indicates whether the requirement is satisfactory or problematic.
 The levels are:

-* `error`: The requirement is not met.
-Installation cannot proceed.
+* `info`: The requirement is met.
+Installation may proceed.
 * `warning`: The requirement is partially met.
 Installation may proceed, but there is some limitation or risk.
-* `info`: The requirement is met.
-Installation may proceed.
+* `error`: The requirement is not met.
+Installation cannot proceed.

-> __Tip__: If you want to focus on errors and warnings, add the `-we` option.
+> __Tip__: If you want to focus on warnings and errors, add the `-we` option.

 ## Run the installer